tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 Farmer Brown's girl pinched again, just a little harder, but still Unc' Billy made no sign.
 Farmer Brown's girl chuckled and began to pull on that tail.
-She pulled and pulled until finally she had pulled Unc' Billy out of his hiding-place, and he swung by his tail from the hand of Farmer Brown's girl.
+She pulled and pulled until finally she had pulled Uncle Billy out of his hiding-place, and he swung by his tail from the hand of Farmer Brown's girl.
 There wasn't the least sign of life about Unc' Billy.
 He looked as if he were dead, and he acted as if he were dead.
-Any one not knowing Unc' Billy would have supposed that he _was_ dead.
+Any one not knowing Uncle Billy would have supposed that he _was_ dead.

-Farmer Brown's girl dropped Unc' Billy on the floor.
+Farmer Brown's girl dropped Uncle Billy on the floor.
 He lay just as he fell.
-Farmer Brown's girl rolled him over with her foot, but there wasn't a sign of life in Unc' Billy.
+Farmer Brown's girl rolled him over with her foot, but there wasn't a sign of life in Uncle Billy.
 He hoped that Farmer Brown's girl really did think him dead.
 That was what he wanted.
 Farmer Brown's girl picked him up again and laid him on a box, first putting a board over the hole in the floor and closing the henhouse door.
 Then she went about her work of cleaning out the henhouse and measuring out the grain for the biddies.

-Unc' Billy lay there on the box, and he certainly was pathetic looking.
+Uncle Billy lay there on the box, and he certainly was pathetic looking.
-A dead animal or bird is always pathetic looking, and none was ever more so than Unc' Billy Possum as he lay on that box.
+A dead animal or bird is always pathetic looking, and none was ever more so than Uncle Billy Possum as he lay on that box.
 His hair was all rumpled up, as it usually is.
 It was filled with dust from the floor and bits of straw.
 His lips were drawn back and his mouth partly open.
 His eyes seemed to be closed.
-As a matter of fact, they were open just a teeny, weeny bit, just enough for Unc' Billy to watch Farmer Brown's girl.
+As a matter of fact, they were open just a teeny, weeny bit, just enough for Uncle Billy to watch Farmer Brown's girl.
 But to have looked at him you would have thought him as dead as the deadest thing that ever was.

-As she went about her work Farmer Brown's girl kept an eye on Unc' Billy and chuckled.
+As she went about her work Farmer Brown's girl kept an eye on Uncle Billy and chuckled.
 "You old fraud," said she.
 "You think you are fooling me, but I know you.
 Possums don't die of nothing in hens' nests.
 You certainly are a clever old rascal, and the best actor I've ever seen.
 I wonder how long you will keep it up.
 I wish I had half as much self-control."

-When she had finished her work she picked Unc' Billy up by the tail once more, opened the door, and started for the house with Unc' Billy swinging from her hand and bumping against her legs.
-Still Unc' Billy gave no sign of life.
+When she had finished her work she picked Uncle Billy up by the tail once more, opened the door, and started for the house with Uncle Billy swinging from her hand and bumping against her legs.
+Still Uncle Billy gave no sign of life.
 He wondered where he was being taken to.
 He was terribly frightened.
 But he stuck to his old trick of playing dead which had served him so well more than once before.